 One of the most common problems that photographers face is the inability to capture images in low light.
 This can be solved by using a camera with a higher ISO or by using a tripod to avoid camera shake.
 However, there are times when these techniques won’t work and you will need to use Photoshop to stretch your dark photos.
 Also, increasing ISO may increase the noise in your photos.
 For example, I tested my camera, the Canon 600D, and found that the best setting for ISO was 800 in terms of the noise created, and then the second-best setting was 1600 ISO which had very slightly more noise.

-There are many different techniques for image stretching in Photoshop that can be used depending on what type of photo you are trying to stretch.
+How to stretch an image in Photoshop?
+There are many different techniques that can be used depending on what type of photo you are trying to stretch.
 The first technique is called Posterize and it stretches the photo while maintaining the colors in the image which makes it perfect for black-and-white photos or when you want to create an artistic effect.
-Another technique that can be used is called Levels and this technique stretches your photo while also adjusting the brightness and contrast levels so that it
+Another technique that can be used is called Levels and this technique stretches your photo while also adjusting the brightness and contrast levels so that it.